rexcontrols/REXexamples/UniPi_examples/EMO-AO4/README.md

 tick x ntick0 = 0.05 x 1 = 0.05

 ## Prerequisities ##
-- RexCore must be installed and running on the target device (Raspberry Pi).
+- RexCore and RPiDrv modules must be installed and running on the target device (Raspberry Pi).
 - I2C bus must be enabled and available on the Raspberry Pi (/dev/i2c-1).
 - The EMO-AO4/12 expansion board must be connected.